 A Non-Resident Indian (NRI) is an individual who is a citizen of India or a Person of Indian Origin (PIO) and who is not a resident of India.
-A person is deemed to be resident in India, if he satisfies any of the following conditions:
+A person is deemed to be a resident of India if he satisfies any of the following conditions:

-- If he is in India for a period of 182 days or more during the previous year; or
+- If he was in India for a period of 182 days or more during the previous year; or

-- If he is in India for a period of 60 days or more during the previous year and 365 days or more during 4 years immediately preceding the previous year.
+- If he was in India for a period of 60 days or more during the previous year and 365 days or more during 4 years immediately preceding the previous year.